How to get a pharmacogenetic test in Canada

 Summary

-- A Pharmacogenetic or pharmacogenomic (PGx) test reveals how you are likely to respond to a medication before it is prescribed, helping doctors choose the safest therapy quickly.
+- A Pharmacogenetic or pharmacogenomic (PGx) test reveals how you are likely to respond to a medication before it is prescribed, reducing guesswork in medication selection and helping doctors choose the safest therapy quickly.

-- Pharmacogenetic tests are readily available online, through benefits plans, and select pharmacies in Canada.
+- Pharmacogenetic tests are readily available online, through benefits plans, and at select clinics and pharmacies in Canada.

 - Many private insurance plans cover the cost, and it is an eligible healthcare spending account expense when accompanied by a medication review by a licensed pharmacist.

-- If the test is comprehensive, you only need to do it once and refer to the results throughout your lifetime.
+- If the PGx test is comprehensive, you only need to do it once and refer to the results for the rest of your life.

 Use Pillcheck to avoid side effects and feel better sooner